N.C. students who have battled COVID-19 reflect on what they experienced and what lies ahead

-COVID-19 has killed and debilitated many older adults in North Carolina, but young people, while less likely to die from the disease, haven’t gone unaffected.
+COVID-19 has debilitated or killed many older adults in North Carolina , but young people, while less likely to die of the respiratory disease, haven’t gone unaffected.

 In early July, cases among people ages 18 to 49 began to spike, accounting for the largest growth in COVID-19 cases in the state.

-Of the more than 106,893positive COVID-19 cases in the state, 18- to 24-year-olds make up 14% but account for only two deaths from the virus, according to the North Carolina Department of Health and Human Services.
+Of the nearly 109,000 people who have tested positive for COVID-19 in the state as of Friday morning, 18- to 24-year-olds account for 14% of the total, but only two have died as a result of the disease, according to the N.C.
+Department of Health and Human Services.

 While most of the young people who contract COVID-19 recover, the disease affects each of them differently.

-Ashley Duncan, a Charlotte resident and incoming junior at the University of South Carolina, contracted the virus in March, a couple of weeks before N.C.
+Ashley Duncan, a Charlotte resident and incoming junior at the University of South Carolina, contracted the coronavirus in March, a couple of weeks before N.C.
 Gov. Roy Cooper announced a statewide stay-at-home-order.

-Duncan was about to come home from a spring break trip in Barcelona when she first noticed she had a sore throat.
+Duncan was about to come home from a spring break trip to Barcelona, Spain, when she first noticed that she had a sore throat.
 Then came the fatigue.
 And finally, the loss of taste and a brain fog.

-She couldn’t get proof at the time because of test scarcity, but her out-of-state friends from the trip came up positive for COVID-19.
+She couldn’t get proof at the time because of test scarcity, but her out-of-state friends on the trip came up positive for COVID-19.

-She didn’t have to go to the hospital, and the disease lasted less than a week, but she spread the virus to her dad.
+She didn’t have to go to a hospital, and the disease lasted less than a week, but she did spread the novel coronavirus, the cause of COVID-19, to her father.

-Duncan said she wasn’t scared that the virus would drastically affect her.
+Duncan said that before she got sick she hadn’t worried about the coronavirus drastically affecting her life.

-Months later, Duncan said she occasionally feels shortness of breath, which may or may not be attributed to the virus, but besides that, she feels no lingering symptoms.
-In fact, there’s a bittersweet upside to having already contracted the virus, she said.
+Months later, Duncan said she occasionally feels short of breath, which may or may not be attributed to her illness, but besides that, she feels no lingering symptoms.
+In fact, there’s a bittersweet upside to having already contracted the coronavirus, she said.

 “I think it actually kind of makes me feel better now knowing that I’ve already gone through it and I’ve gotten over it pretty easily,” she said.

-The odds of contracting COVID-19 twice are low, according to researchers, but Duncan is still taking precautions to avoid getting sick again, such as wearing a mask and social distancing.
+The odds of contracting the coronavirus twice are low, according to researchers, but Duncan is still taking precautions to avoid getting sick again, such as wearing a mask and social distancing.

-Some young people have not been doing the same, and Duncan said they’re a big part of why the U.S. and North Carolina continue to see high case counts.
+Some young people aren’t doing that, and Duncan said they are a big part of why the U.S. and North Carolina continue to see high case counts.

 “Even if it doesn’t affect you, it still affects other people, and you need to be cognizant of that, and just respectful,” she said.

-Even today, Duncan thinks about how she could have spread the virus to other people besides her dad.
+Even today, Duncan said she thinks about how she might have spread the coronavirus to other people besides her dad.

 “I think about when I was in the airport,” she said.
 “Who could I have infected, you know, how are they doing now, are they OK?”

-When Ian Chalmers contracted COVID-19, North Carolina was a week into Phase Two, which allowed gatherings of 10 or fewer people indoors.
+When Ian Chalmers contracted COVID-19, North Carolina was a week into Phase Two of its three-part plan to reopen the state’s economy, which allowed gatherings of 10 or fewer people indoors.

-The 17 year old, then a junior at Heritage High School in Wake Forest, was looking forward to meeting up with friends he hadn’t seen during the stay-at-home order, when his mom — who works as a nurse — tested positive for the virus.
+The 17-year-old, then a junior at Heritage High School in Wake Forest, was looking forward to meeting up with friends he hadn’t seen during the stay-at-home order, when his mother, a nurse, tested positive for the coronavirus.

 “My first thought was, damn, I really cannot go out anymore,” Chalmers said.

-His mom got the virus working a shift in the COVID-19 ward one night and spread it to his entire family, including his 8-year-old sister.
+His mom most likely contracted the coronavirus while working a shift in the COVID-19 ward one night and spread it to his entire family, including his 8-year-old sister.

-He was aware of the country’s rising death toll, and contracting the virus caught him off guard.
+He was aware of the country’s rising death toll, and contracting the coronavirus caught him off guard.

 “It’s kind of hard; it’s kind of shocking to hear the fact that you have a virus that’s killed a lot of people,” he said.